aclongo/web-services/README.md

 ## json-geo-api
 Assignment: The program will prompt for a location, contact a web service and retrieve JSON for the web service and parse that data, and retrieve the first place_id from the JSON.
 A place ID is a textual identifier that uniquely identifies a place as within Google Maps.

+For this one I was provided with an API key and service url, all I had to do was print the json with json.dumps and parse through to find the correct pathway towards the 'place_id' data.
+I solved this with js['results'][0]['place_id'] and was able to extract the 'place_id'.